LionWeb-io/lionweb-typescript/packages/utilities/README.md

 ```
 It contains utilities on top of the `core` package, such as:

-* diagram generation (PlantUML and Mermaid) from an M2
+* Diagram generation (PlantUML and Mermaid) from an M2.
+* “Textualization”, i.e. render a serialization chunk as text.
+* Sort the contents of a serialization chunk as much as possible, for the sake of comparing serialization chunks.
-* an Ecore &rarr; M2 importer
+* An Ecore &rarr; M2 importer.
-* functions to order, sort, or “textualize” – i.e.: render as text – a serialization to make introspection easier, and to possibly repair it (or at least make it more aligned with the specification)

 ## Changelog

-### 0.6.1
+### 0.6.0

 * Add support for annotations in diagram generation (PlantUML and Mermaid), and textualization.
 * **Remove** the `shortenedSerializationChunk` function, as it isn't used, nor very useful compared to the sorting and textualization.

-### 0.6.0

 * _Breaking name changes_: rename `asText` &rarr; `languageAsText`, `shortenedSerialization` &rarr; `shortenedSerializationChunk`, `sortedSerialization` &rarr; `sortedSerializationChunk`.
 * Expose an `isSerializedLanguages` function.
 * Expose an `orderedSerializationChunk` function that aligns the JSON key-value pairs in a serialization chunk according to the specification of the serialization format.
+    That means that key-value pairs appear in precisely the same order as they do in the specification, and that missing key-value pairs are put in and get their default values.
 * Expose a generic textual syntax for serialization chunks, through the `genericTreeAsText` function.
     This function is optionally language-aware: by providing an array of `Language`s as its second argument, it will try and look up `LanguageEntity` and `Feature` names instead of rendering their keys.